 Among the great many computer components, there are many kinds of cards that should be connected to the motherboard via slots, including graphics cards, sound cards, network cards and memory cards.
 The hard drives and Ethernet hardware also need to be installed in the motherboard slots.

-As for the various slots on the motherboard, they are pre-assigned for different cards or hard disks mentioned in the above.
+As for the various graphics card slots on the motherboard, they are pre-assigned for different cards or hard disks mentioned in the above.
 For graphics cards, there are specialized slots.
 Only when video cards are installed in those specialized slots, can they work.

 This article lists 20 motherboard components as well as briefly introduces their functions.